mit-dci/opencx/features.md

  - Register account

-`ocx register username password`
+`ocx register username`

- - Log in (need a way to keep sessions or something)

-`ocx login username password`

  - View orderbook

-`ocx vieworderbook assetwant assethave`
+`ocx vieworderbook pair`

 Or maybe we want dark pools?
 Could be a feature, probably out of scope, would be difficult to do if you want to match in a decentralized way, because of the whole "zero knowledge" thing added on.
 Decentralized matching for confidential _orders_ is probably very difficult, aside from the whole decentralized matching problem.

  - Get price (really just getorderbook but with a few more operations)

-`ocx getprice`

-- Get volume (need to track that server side)

-`ocx getvolume`
+`ocx getprice pair`

- - TODO: think of more that you might need
+This will get the price of a pair, based on midpoint of volume of bids and asks

 ## NOTE: nothing is permissioned, there used to be authentication but now there's not
 Permissioned commands: